infinitered/ignite/docs/Components-TextField.md

 ### `status`

 The `status` prop is used to set an `'error'` or `'disabled'` state on the component.
 The default value is `null`.
-You can use it to show an error message for validations or to disable the component.
+You can use it to show an error style for validations or to disable the component.
 By default the `'error'` status will set the `borderColor` on the input wrapper to whatever `colors.error` is set to.
 Setting the status to `'disabled'` will disable editing on the `TextInput` component.

 ```tsx
 <TextField value={input} onChangeText={(value) => setInput(value)} status="error" />